Code-Institute-Submissions/weather-app/README.md

 * Updated information from outside API
 * Submit button added next to a search field to be able to do search on mobile devices
 * Integrated responsive weather icons
+* Background image changes depending if it is AM or PM time in current city

 # Technologies Used: